What is the problem?

 What is the solution?

-2. Legal limits for MOSH and MOAH in food: Additional EC regulations are needed for establishing legal limits for MOSH and MOAH in food.
+Strict legal limits for MOSH and MOAH in food: A regulation at the European level is needed for establishing legal limits for MOSH and MOAH in food.
 These limit values must be low enough to ensure that no contamination of food with potentially carcinogenic “mineral oil aromatic hydrocarbons” (MOAH) is detectable using the most advanced methods of laboratory analysis.
 Food packaging must not release mineral oils or other harmful substances into the food.
 A "functional barrier" must be prescribed for cardboard packaging.

 What is foodwatch doing?